Methodology

 TRACE: Bribery Risk Matrix (5%)

-Domain 3: Financial Transparency and Standards (10%)
+Domain 3: Financial transparency and standards (17.5%)

-Domain 4: Public Transparency and Accountability (5%)
+Domain 4: Public transparency and accountability (5%)

 World Bank: IDA Resource Allocation Index – Transparency, accountability and corruption in the public sector (1.66%)

-Domain 5: Political and Legal Risk (10%)
+Domain 5: Political and legal risks (10%)

-World Justice Project: Rule of Law Index (2.5%)
+World Justice Project: Rule of Law Index (3.33%)

-Freedom House: - Freedom in the World – Political rights and civil liberties (1.67%)
+Freedom House: Freedom in the World (2.22%)

-Reporters Without Borders: World Press Freedom Index (0.83%)
+Reporters Without Borders: World Press Freedom Index (1.11%)

 Scaling and weighting

 Most indicators chosen for the Basel AML Index have their own scoring system.
-To achieve a unified coding system, individual indicator scores (variables) are collected and normalised using the min-max method into a 0 - 10 system, where 10 indicates the highest risk level.
+To achieve a unified coding system, individual indicator scores (variables) are collected and normalised using the min–max method into a 0–10 system, where 10 indicates the highest risk level.

 Notes and limitations

-Data availability and limitations
+Data availability and quality

 Use for compliance or risk assessment purposes